sonyarianto/jogja/README.md

 ## Contributing

 Contributions are welcome!
 Open a pull request to fix a bug, or open an issue to discuss a new feature or change.

-Usually I run this command on local machine to test the changes.
+## How to look into the code?

+File `src/index.ts` is the entry point of this software.
+So usually to run locally I am doing this.

 ```
 npx jiti ./src/index.ts
 ```

+So `jiti` is runtime TypeScript and ESM support for Node.js.
+I use that I love it.

 ## License